Teacher at Alpine Public School facing two counts of assault: police

 The families of the two children spoke with CTV News last week, and again on Thursday.

-The father of one child said his family is still in shock.
+The parent of one child said his family is still in shock.

 “We can’t sleep, we can’t absorb what happened.”

-Almost two weeks after the incident at Alpine Public School, the father said his child still lives in fear.
+Almost two weeks after the incident at Alpine Public School, the parent said their child still lives in fear.

 “He still feels that maybe somewhere it’s his fault because the teacher made him feel that way.”